briantruong777/SpotPost/README.md

 ### Posting Spotposts
 1. In order to post a SpotPost you must make a `POST` request to `/spotpost/_post`.
 2. You must send a JSON file containing the data associated with the SpotPost.
+3. Format the JSON using the following form.
-3. Please note that required parameters are marked with a *.
+4. Please note that required parameters are marked with a *.
 	* \* `content`	: content of SpotPost.
 	* \* `latitude` : latitude position of SpotPost.
 	* \* `longitude`: longitude position of SpotPost.
-	* `username`	: Username of user who posted the comment.
+	* `username`	: Username of user who posted the SpotPost.
 Default is the current logged in user.
-	* `reputation`	: Custom starting reputation of comment.
+	* `reputation`	: Custom starting reputation of SpotPost.
 Default is 0.

-### Posting Comments
+### Updating Spotposts
-1. In order to post a comment you must make a `POST` request to `/comment/_post`.
+1. In order to update you must make a `POST` request to `/spotpost/_update`.
-2. You must send a JSON file containing the data associated with the comment.
+2. You must also send a JSON file containing the data associated with the SpotPost.
-3. Please note that required parameters are marked with a *.
+3. Format the JSON in the following way.
+4. The ID field is REQUIRED, however all the others are optional, but you must include one at least.
-	* \* `message_id` 	: ID of the spotpost the comment is from.
+	* `id`			: id of SpotPost.
-	* \* `content`		: Content of the comment.
+	* `content`		: content of SpotPost.
+	* `latitude` 	: latitude position of SpotPost.
+	* `longitude`	: longitude position of SpotPost.
-	* `username`		: Username of user who posted the comment.
+	* `username`	: Username of user who posted the SpotPost.
 Default is the current logged in user.
-	* `reputation`		: Custom starting reputation of comment.
+	* `reputation`	: Custom starting reputation of SpotPost.
 Default is 0.

 ### Upvoting Spotposts
 1. You must be logged in as a valid user to do this.